-Three Powerful Ways to Start a Speech
+How to Start a Speech

-How Not to Begin a Speech
+Why You Shouldn't Start With Niceties (Or, How Not to Begin a Speech)

 Powerful Opener #1: The Story

 Why do stories work?
 Let me tell you a story!
 In the Arabian Nights, a king orders a woman to die by execution, and the evening before she's supposed to be hanged, they ask her what her final wish was.
 She said that she would like to spend time with the king and tell him a story -- and the king, curious, grants her this wish.
 She tells him a wonderful tale and the king is enthralled by her description, and he falls in love with the characters, and he is hanging on her every word when -- she tells him she can't finish the story until the next night.
 And now he can't have her executed the next day because she hasn't finished her story.
 So the next night she finishes the story and begins a new one and stops again just before bedtime, so again the king has to let her live.
 This happens story after story, and the woman escapes execution until finally, the king sets her free.

 Human beings are hard-wired to enjoy stories, from the time we told stories to one another around a fire, sitting dressed in furs, to the modern age where trial lawyers like me tell stories to juries (we're dressed in suits and expensive ties).
 Regardless, stories are a great way to convey information -- which is what public speeches are -- because it's a good way to structure information.
 Also, having characters and conflict and plot and resolution is wonderful.
 So consider telling a story to start off and grab the audience right away.

 Powerful Opener #2: The Rhetorical Question